HP-Victor/autoqa/README.md

 ## GitHub Actions

+### Using the Standard Workflow

-To run this workflow in your own repository:
+To run the standard workflow in your own repository:

 1. Fork this repository
 2. Add your `OPENAI_API_KEY` to your repository secrets